 The digital economy isn’t just about speeding up communication across borders or changing the skills workers need; it’s about changing the very nature of consumption, competition and how markets work.
 More profoundly, it is also driving a significant shift in the balance of power between organisations and individuals.
 The explosion in connectivity and the availability of information is putting today’s consumers, employees, citizens, patients and other individuals squarely in the driver’s seat. (page 6)

 This is exactly where Freelancer comes in.
 Freelancer has the business model, capability and scale to connect demand (work to be done) with supply (skilled people) all over the world.
-Of course, Barrie wasn’t the first into this market, elance and Guru have both long been big players in this space, but he certainly seems to have ambition and access to capital to fulfil his ambition of Freelancer becoming the ‘eBay of services’.
+Of course, Barrie wasn’t the first into this market, elance and Guru have both long been big players in this space, but he certainly seems to have ambition and access to capital to fulfill his ambition of Freelancer becoming the ‘eBay of services’.

 Traditionally the matching of demand and supply in the job-to-be-done-on-our-premises market has been primarily the domain expertise of recruitment agencies.
 If organisations had work to be done, the only options were either hiring an employee (temporary or permanent) to work onsite or outsourcing to specialist local firms (eg accountants, lawyers, ad agencies etc) who, primarily, worked offsite.